emilianavt/VSeeFaceManual/README.md

 #### Does VSeeFace support Live2D models?

 No, VSeeFace only supports 3D models in VRM format.
-To integrate Live2D, an "Expandable Application" license would be required, for which there is no free tier.
+While there are free tiers for Live2D integration licenses, adding Live2D support to VSeeFace would only make sense if people could load their own models.
+In that case, it would be classified as an "Expandable Application", which needs a different type of license, for which there is no free tier.
 As VSeeFace is a free program, integrating an SDK that requires the payment of licensing fees is not an option.

 #### Does VSeeFace support the Tobii eye tracker?